WordPress/gutenberg/docs/how-to-guides/data-basics/5-adding-a-delete-button.md

 }
 ```

 Great! `DeletePageButton` is now fully aware of errors.
 Let's see that error message in action.
 We'll trigger an invalid delete and let it fail.
-One way to do it is to set the `id` to `-1`:
+One way to do this is to set the `id` to `-1`:

 ```js
 export function DeletePageButton( { pageId, onCancel, onSaveFinished } ) {